 Are you depressed?
 Have anxiety and fear made a shambles of your life?
 Perhaps grief, trauma, or anger are holding you hostage.
-Whatever it is, I’d say it’s time to heal!
-You?
+Whatever it is, I’d say it’s time to heal.
+What’s your take?

-Ah, but that said, if the question “Are you depressed?” gets your attention, or if anxiety and fear – whatever troubling circumstance(s) – have turned your life upside-down, there’s often great value in turning attention to the obvious and assumed.
+That said, if the question “Are you depressed?” gets your attention, or if anxiety and fear – whatever troubling circumstances – have turned your life upside-down, there’s often great value in turning attention to the obvious and assumed.
 What’s the old saying?
 “Don’t lose the forest for the trees.”

 It isn’t difficult to understand why you’ve “had it!”
 After all, you’ve used every arrow in your quiver and the enemy continues to advance.
 But maybe another arrow has been within reach all along – you just didn’t know it was there…